Current Exhibits

 "America at the Crossroads: The Guitar and a Changing Nation"

 The Delta Cultural Center will host this outstanding exhibition from October 9, 2024, to January 3, 2025, in our central gallery at the DCC Visitor Center, located at 141 Cherry Steet in Helena-West Helena, Arkansas.
 This traveling exhibition, developed by the National Guitar Museum, traces the evolution and impact of the guitar through history.
-It features forty instruments played by influential musicians such as Jemi Hendrix, John Lee Hooker, Eddie Van Halen, and many more.
+It features forty instruments played by influential musicians such as Jimi Hendrix, John Lee Hooker, Eddie Van Halen, and many more.

 In addition to famous artists, there are displays highlighting the music industry and wall panels informing the public about guitar history.
 Visitors will be able to view videos featuring the actual musicians using these guitars in concerts and other features.
 It is actually a walk back thru time as these guitars come to life and bring back memories of yesteryear.